albertodemichelis/squirrel/doc/source/stdlib/stdiolib.rst

     UTF8 with and without prefix and UCS-2 prefixed(both big endian an little endian).
     If the source stream is not prefixed UTF8 encoding is used as default.

+.. js:function:: loadfile(stream, [raiseerror,buffer_size,encoding,guess])

+	Same as above function but operates on stream

 .. js:function:: writeclosuretofile(destpath, closure)

     serializes a closure to a bytecode file (destpath).
 The serialized file can be loaded using loadfile() and dofile().

+.. js:function:: writeclosuretofile(stream, closure)

+	Same as above function but operates on stream

 .. js:data:: stderr